-Taos Air offers scheduled non-stop service between Taos Regional Airport and Austin and Dallas, Texas, and Carlsbad-San Diego and Hawthorne-Los Angeles, California.
+Taos Air operated by JSX offers scheduled non-stop service between Taos Regional Airport and Austin and Dallas, Texas, and San Diego and Los Angeles, California.

 Larger airports are located in Santa Fe and Albuquerque.
 Santa Fe Airport services two airlines with daily flights to and from Dallas/Fort Worth, Denver, and Phoenix.
 The Albuquerque International Sunport offers nonstop flights to and from 24 cities across America, including major airline hubs.